JakeG2004/ProjectMicrobe/Documentation/PythonPop/Microbe.md

 * **List k_history**: A list which stores the carrying capacity of the microbe in each time step

 ## Methods
+### Constructor(name, initial_population, growth_rate, required_resources, produced_resources, toxins)
+Creates a new microbe with the data entered in the arguments.

 ### compute_growth()
 This function is responsible for calculating the growth of a microbe given the resources in its environment.
 It uses the [Lotka-Volterra Model](https://bio.libretexts.org/Courses/Gettysburg_College/01%3A_Ecology_for_All/15%3A_Competition/15.05%3A_Quantifying_Competition_Using_the_Lotka-Volterra_Model) as described on libretexts.org.